 - Staying on Track: A journal must show two years of timely issues for consideration.
 This allows for the journal to build citation impact.
 As many journals launch and then fail shortly after, or are canceled, this timeframe is imperative for indexing.

-To build your esteem as a researcher, and the citation impact of your work, utilize eContent Pro International’s Journal Finder service.
+To build your esteem as a researcher, and the citation impact of your work, utilize eContent Pro’s Journal Finder service.
 In doing so, you will be given a number of indexed journals related to your research to which you can submit your work and increase your likeliness of being indexed.

 The Top Indices